xueerchen1990/xueerchen1990.github.io/_posts/2023-07-24-A-Step-by-Step-Guide-to-install-scGPT.markdown

 ### Step 4: Install scGPT

-Let's try installing scGPT using pip:
+Attempt to install scGPT using pip:

 ```bash
 pip install scgpt
 ```

-You may encounter an error stating that PyTorch is not installed.

 ### Step 5: Install PyTorch 1.13

-At the time of writing, PyTorch 2.0 is not supported by scGPT.
-Therefore, we'll install an older version, specifically PyTorch 1.13:
+In case you encounter an error stating that PyTorch is not installed, install PyTorch 1.13:

 ```bash
 pip install torch==1.13